gchq/sleeper/docs/deployment-guide.md

 * `sleeper.subnets` - multiple subnet ids can be specified with commas in between, e.g. `subnet-a,subnet-b`.
 * `sleeper.retain.infra.after.destroy` - set to false to cause resources such as the S3
   buckets and Dynamo tables to be destroyed after running CDK destroy.
-* `sleeper.retain.logs.after.destroy` - set to false so the the log groups are removed after running CDK destroy.
+* `sleeper.retain.logs.after.destroy` - set to true so the log groups are retained after running CDK destroy.

 You will also need to ensure your Docker images are in ECR repositories with the correct names.
 If you followed the steps above this will already be correct.
 Each repository must have the expected name appended to a prefix,